Back to species list

 Distribution & Habitat

 Found in Northeast India, Southeast Asia, and adjacent parts of southern China.
-Its habitat consists of subtropical and tropical moist lowland forest and subtropical and tropical moist montane forest, occurring at elevations between 300-2400m.
-It shows particular preference for bamboo clumps and Fokienia-dominated forest within this range.
+Typically occurs between 300-2400m in subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest, particularly favoring bamboo clumps and Fokienia-dominated forest.

 Behavior & Ecology